 There are numerous advantages to plating or anodizing certain parts and components.
 Plating and anodizing both limit corrosion, extend the usability of the part, insulate parts from electrical currents and more, but exactly which finish is being used vary based on the application of the component being protected.
 PFI Inc. provides both electroless nickel plating and aluminum anodizing for industries including military, industrial, aerospace, healthcare, and more.

 Autocatalytic Nickel Plating | Electroless Nickel Plating

 Electroless Nickel, sometimes also referred to as autocatalytic nickel plating, is a reaction between the substrate and the nickel solution, creating a uniform deposit over the component no matter the configuration.
 The reason it is called “electroless” is that no electrical current is needed to perform this operation.
 At PFI Inc., we offer three different electroless nickel baths based on the level of corrosion protection requested, brightness, or RC hardness.

-Type II & Type III Aluminum Anodizing for Military Applications
+Type II & Type III Aluminum Anodizing Services for Military Applications

 Aluminum anodizing is a popular coating that is applied via a sulfuric acid bath that grows half into the component and half out of it too, creating a thin layer of build-up on the surface of whatever is being anodized.
-There are three main types of anodizing, and PFI Inc. regularly performs Type II and Type III anodizing for our clients.
+There are three main types of anodizing, and PFI Inc. regularly performs Type II and Type III aluminum anodizing services for our clients.
 Type II anodizing is popular because this coating can be done in numerous colors such as black, blue, gold, olive drab, red, and green.
 Type III anodizing is the most requested industrial coating.
 It comes in just a standard black, it increases the hardness of aluminum and is non-conductive after coating.
 All of our military applications meet the mil-a-8625 specification.

 Nickel Plating Compared to Anodizing Based on Application Use & Industry